 The Foundations' policy for the use of endowment funding is based on a three year goal to get to 5% spend of the projected endowment balance for fiscal year beginning 2023.
-For fiscal year 2020, the goal was set to 7% of the projected endowment balance on July 1, 2019.
 In establishing this policy, the Foundation considered the long-term expected return on the endowment and the need to preserve the endowment and not spend beyond returns over the long-term.
 This is a shift in the spending formula adopted in 2018.
 This change is consistent with the Foundations objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.